-Valtir contracts with FHWA approved testing facilities to perform crash tests, evaluate test results, and submit results to the FHWA for review.
+Valtir contracts with FHWA approved testing facilities to perform crash tests, evaluation of tests, and submission of results to the FHWA for review.

-The BarrierGate[®] system has been deemed eligible for reimbursement by FHWA as meeting the requirements and guidelines of NCHRP Report 350.
-NCHRP Report 350 tests are designed to evaluate product performance involving a range of vehicles on roadways, from lightweight cars (approx. 1800 lb.
-[820kg]) to full size pickup trucks (approx. 4400 lb.
-[2000 kg]) to single-unit van trucks (approx. 17,600lb.
-[8000 kg]) as specified by the FHWA.
+The BarrierGate® 2.0 system has been deemed eligible for reimbursement by FHWA as meeting the requirements and guidelines for NCHRP Report 350.
+NCHRP Report 350 tests are designed to evaluate product performance involving lightweight cars (approx. 1800 lb [820 kg]), full size pickup trucks (approx. 4400 lb [2000 kg]) and single-unit van trucks (approx. 17,600 lb [8000 kg]).
 A product can be certified for multiple Test Levels.
-The BarrierGate[®] is certified to the Test Level(s) as shown below:
+The BarrierGate® 2.0 is certified to the Test Level(s) as shown below.